-1. Conduct complex estimation of conditions and pollution level of water objects of Selenga and specify pollution substances.
+2. Conduct complex estimation of conditions and pollution level of water objects of Selenga and specify pollution substances.

-- 2. Make an analysis of countries monitoring system using the following characteristics: - network of water monitoring stations; - periods of getting hydrological, hydrochemical and geochemical information; - methods of physic-chemical analyses of water samples and bottom sediments; - methods of evaluations of water objects quality. - 3.
-Develop recommendations on: - Unification of methodologies for monitoring network; - Synchronization of sampling periods; - Implementation of unified methods of taking and preparing samples for analyses, methods of determination of hydro-chemical indicators, pollutant substances, xenobiotics; - Intercalibration of analyses' methods; - Operation of technical facilities and laboratory equipment; - Selecting a unified evaluation system for water quality using hydrochemical parameters.
+3. Make analysis of existing monitoring systems in Mongolia and Russia using the following characteristics:

+- network of water monitoring stations; - periods of getting hydrological, hydro-chemical and geochemical information; - methods of physic-chemical analyses of water samples and bottom sediments; - methods of evaluations of water objects quality. - Compare the Mongolian monitoring system with Russian and develop recommendations on: - Unification of methodologies for monitoring network; - Synchronization of sampling periods; - Implementation of unified methods of taking and preparing samples for analyses, methods of determination of hydro-chemical indicators, pollutant substances, xenobiotics; - Inter-calibration of analyses' methods; - Operation of technical facilities and laboratory equipment;

+• Selecting a unified evaluation system for water quality using hydro-chemical parameters.

-4. Develop general harmonized Baikal Basin Water Quality Monitoring Program for The Russian Federation and Mongolia.
+4. Develop general harmonized Baikal Basin Water Quality Monitoring Program for Mongolian part of the basin.
 The program should include unified approaches and compatibility in the following directions:

-- Structural organization of monitoring sites, location, frequency; - Periods of monitoring (times of sample taking within a year); - List of harmonized parameters (structure of monitoring);

-- Methods of sample taking and their physic-chemical analysis; - Methods of quality control of analytical measures; - Methods of gathering, processing, storage and using of information; - Methods of estimation of water pollution level using hydrochemical parameters; - Data analyses for compatibility of key parameters of water ecosystem condition within the whole transboundary Baikal Basin.
+- Structural organization of monitoring sites, location, frequency; - Periods of monitoring (times of sample taking within a year); - List of harmonized parameters (structure of monitoring); - Methods of sample taking and their physic-chemical analysis; - Methods of quality control of analytical measures; - Methods of gathering, processing, storage and use of information; - Methods of estimation of water pollution level using hydro-chemical parameters; - Data analyses for compatibility of key parameters of water ecosystem condition within the whole transboundary Baikal Basin.